zevilz/zImageOptimizer/README.md

 ```

 ## TODO
-- add parameter for execute script without any questions and users actions (for cron usage)
+- [x] ~~add parameter for execute script without any questions and users actions (for cron usage)~~
-- add parameter for set time of the last change files for optimize only new images (for cron usage)
+- [ ] add parameter for set time of the last change files for optimize only new images (for cron usage)
-- add parameter for set quality for more small files in output
+- [ ] add parameter for set quality for more small files in output
-- add parameter for check tools only
+- [x] ~~add parameter for check tools only~~
-- add support for optimize gif images
+- [x] ~~add support for optimize gif images~~
-- add support for automatic install dependences on other platforms and distributions with other package managers
+- [ ] add support for automatic install dependences on other platforms and distributions with other package managers
+- [ ] add support for parallel optimization
-- even more to improve results of compression
+- [ ] even more to improve results of compression

 ## Donations
 Do you like script?
 Would you like to support its development?
 Feel free to donate